15 min read

 What is centralized purchasing?
 It’s a procurement model in which a single, central team — typically at the corporate level — takes responsibility for overseeing the entire purchasing process.
 This team controls what’s bought, from where, and at what cost for the entire organization.

-By operating through a centralized purchasing system, procurement managers can see the big picture, avoid duplicate orders, and score better deals through bulk buying.
-These benefits aren’t just about lower prices; they’re also about reducing transportation and inventory costs, which can really add up over time.
+By operating through a centralized purchasing system, procurement managers can see the big picture, avoid duplicate orders, and score better deals with suppliers through bulk buying.
+These benefits aren’t just about lower purchasing prices; they’re also about reducing transportation and inventory costs, which can really add up over time.

 Here’s how the centralized procurement process works step-by-step: